byronbytes/Tasks/docs/Classes and Modules/RemoveExt.md

 # Remove Extension (string path, int Browser)
-This is a class in Tasks that is for removing extensions.
+This is a class in Tasks for removing extensions.

 ## Input #1 - string path